jackbrighton/jackbrighton.github.io/_posts/2015-05-18-becoming-digital.md

 ## Then I stopped doing that

 In the mid-1990s I started building websites.
 A radio engineer who loved cleaning Studers told me computers would never be fast enough to record audio.
-I showed him editing digital audio using CoolEdit on a desktop computer, and he still insisted it wasn’t possible.
+I showed him how I was editing digital audio using CoolEdit on a desktop computer, and he still insisted it wasn’t possible.

 I don’t like change either but I figured out a long time ago that I’d rather see it coming than get swamped in its wake.